takumi-hash/generic-ogp-rendering-server/README.md

     - This must be unique in the entire service.
   - `uniqueKey` specifies a unique user.
     - This must be unique in the specified project.
-  - `data` contains concrete data of the uniqueKey.
-    - This must be encoded url parameters.

 ### OGP Generation and Response